hemanthkandula/Artificial-Neural-Networks/README.txt

             neuralnetwork of those dimensions, randomly generating weights and biases between those internal neurons

-            b. cross_entropy_loss and logistic loss: calculates the loss values to be used when validating back-propagation.
-When loss begins to increase, the ANN
-            should not be trained more as error is likely to increase due to over fitting.
-The loss functions allow us to identify this.
+            b.
+MSE loss and output error: MSE calculates the mean squared error values to be used when validating back-propagation.
+When validation loss begins to increase, the ANN should not be trained more as error is likely to increase due to over fitting.The validation loss  allows us to identify this. output_error function is used to find the error with neuralnetwork predicted output and real (labelled) output

             c. feedforward: performs forward propagation by passing in the input values through the algorithm and calling sigmoid activation in order to get the output value of each hidden neuron as well as the output neurons.
-On the output layer, the function calls the aforementioned softmax method to normalize output to a probablity distribution
+On the output layer, the function calls the aforementioned softmax method to normalize output to a probability distribution

             d. backprop: performs back-propagation by calculating the delta values of each neuron and adjusting weights and biases respectively.

-            e. evaluate: takes in structures storing input and output data and runs it through the algorithm, calculating the accuracy and loss (using the logarathimic loss function discussed earlier) when it is ran through before returning it.
-This is used in assessing the accuracy of the Neural Network in testing
+            e. evaluate: takes in structures storing input and output data and runs it through the algorithm, calculating the accuracy and loss (using the MSE loss function discussed earlier) when it is ran through before returning it.
+This is used in assessing the accuracy of the Neural Network in validating and testing

             f. train: handles the training of the Neural Network by handling inputted training and validation data.
 In each iteration, it feeds in the training data and runs back propagation on this before evaluating the data on both the training and the validation data, updating accuracy and loss values.
-            After iterating through, it generates a diagram representing the log loss values on each iteration, outputted as "Loss_curves.png"
+            After iterating through, it generates a plot representing the mean squared error loss values and another plot for accuracies values for training set and validation set on each iteration, outputted as "Loss_curves.png" and "Accuracy_curves.png"

             g. test: allows the user to call this function by inputting testing data and correct classifications as parameters, receiving accuracy and loss values